Cisco Systems Q4 2021 Earnings Call Transcript

 Rod Hall

-Great.
-Thanks for the question.
-A lot of port, Chuck, lot of port.
-So, I had two questions for you.
+Great, thanks for the question.
+Lot of ports, Chuck, lot of ports.
+I have two questions for you.
 One is regarding the order growth.
-I'm curious about linearity there, that the last time we thought three handle on that was back in 2010 when you guys were exiting the GST, but it seems like those orders could accelerate from here, and I'm curious whether you think that's a possibility or how probable an acceleration is from that 31% growth rate?
+I'm curious about linearity there.
+The last time we saw a three-handle on that was back in 2010 when you guys were exiting the GFC.
+It seems like those orders could accelerate from here, and I'm curious whether you think that's, you know, a possibility or, you know, how probable an acceleration is from that 31% growth rate.
+I wanted to come back to this pricing commentary, and I'm curious what the durability of these prices is, what your intention would be once these component costs, these underlying costs go down.

-And then I wanted to come back to this pricing commentary and I'm curious, what the durability of these prices is, what your intention would be once these component cost, these underlying costs go down, will you flex these prices right back down again?
-Or do you expect them to sustain themselves a little bit longer?
-Just curious what your plan on pricing would be as these underlying cost change.
+Will you flex these prices right back down again, or do you expect those to sustain themselves a little bit longer?
+Just curious what you know, what your plan on pricing would be as these underlying costs change.
 Thanks.

 Chuck Robbins